embark-framework/embarkjs-plasma/README.md

 This will expose convenience methods to be used by your DApp to interact with Plasma networks.

 ## Requirements
-1. Embark `^4.1.0-beta.2`
+1. Embark `^4.1.1`

 ## Plugin config
 Please see [`embark-plasma`](https://github.com/embark-framework/embark-plasma) for information on how to set up the `embarkjs-plasma` plugin to be used in your DApp.

 ## Current limitations and known issues
 1. The plugin currently only supports OMG's Samrong network and `v0.2` of the OMG SDK.
 The root chain is a contract on Rinkeby and the Plasma chain runs on Samrong.
 Chain creation for development purposes will be added in future versions.
-2. The DApp can use Metamask OR accounts configured in the contracts config of Embark.
-Due to this support, the private keys of the accounts configured in Embark will be passed to `EmbarkJS.Plasma` and will be visible in the code generated `embarkjs.js` file.
-We are hoping to remove the need to pass PK's around soon.
+2. The DApp can use Metamask OR accounts configured in the blockchain config of Embark.

 ## Available properties/functions
 `embarkjs-plasma` exposes functions that are meant to make DApp interaction with Plasma chains easier.
 The following functions and proeprties are available.

 ### Properties
-`EmbarkJS.Plasma.currentAddress`: the active account exposed by Metamask.
+`EmbarkJS.Plasma.currentAddress`: the active account exposed by Metamask or the last account configured in the blockchain config.
+A specific account can be configured setting `ROOTCHAIN_ACCOUNT` in `embark-plasma`'s plugin config (in `embark.json` of the DApp).
+NOTE: this account must be an unlocked node account OR a wallet account configured in blockchain config.

 `EmbarkJS.Plasma.initing`: `true` when the initialisation routine is in progress (ie run via `EmbarkJS.Plasma.init()`).